T-962 more improvements

 System efficiency test.

-profiles to check.
+profile to check.
 If the PID has been set correctly, you will be pleased with the result.

 Ramp Speed Test shows tremendous power and excellent accuracy of furnace.